 - i.
-Mobile devices should not be left in bags that are unattended.
+Mobile devices should not be left in bags that are unattended, unless in a locker.
 To reduce the risk of theft during school hours, students who carry mobile devices are advised to keep them well concealed and not 'advertise' that they have them.
-The school provides a locker for each student, and it is recommended that this is used for storing such devices. - ii.
-Mobile devices that are found in the school and whose owner cannot be located should be handed to the school office. - iii.
+The school provides a locker for each student, and it is requested that this is used for storing such devices. - ii.
+Mobile devices that are found in the school and whose owner cannot be located should be handed to the IT helpdesk or to the PA to the Deputy Heads. - iii.
 The school accepts no responsibility for replacing lost, stolen or damaged personal mobile devices (the School will of course investigate and try to locate the property and return it to the owner). - iv.
 Mobile phones and other devices are not recommended to be taken on away sporting fixtures.
 The responsibility for such items and their security remains with the students themselves.
 Our coaches/teaching staff will educate the team/group on the importance of collecting valuables in and storing them safely with one of the attending Seaford parents, or arranging another secure holding, prior to the match.
 Staff cannot take responsibility for valuables whilst coaching a team or leading a school trip. - v.
-Damage to a school issued iPad should be reported to the IT Team immediately. - vi.
-Should the worst happen, it is recommended that the serial number and IMEI code is written down somewhere safe at home. - vii.
+Damage to a Seaford iPad should be reported to the IT Helpdesk immediately. - vi.
+Should the worst happen, it is recommended that the serial number is written down somewhere safe at home. - vii.
 It is strongly advised that students use passwords/pin numbers to ensure that unauthorised phone calls cannot be made on their devices (e.g. by other students, or if stolen) and that these are regularly updated.